Known Issues - Squish 9.2.0 Release¶

 Workaround

-Restart the IDE after it aborted the recording.
+Terminate the IDE after it aborted the recording.
 Repair the connection and then start the IDE again.

-Recording aborts when adding an image-based Interaction or verification while the QLS server connection is disrupted¶
+Recording aborts when adding an image-based interaction or verification while the QLS server connection is disrupted¶

 When the connection between the user system and the QLS server is disrupted